 - liaising with the creditor, to ensure minimization of risk or prejudice to your legal matter, with a view to ensuring that you assert any defence and/or cross claim you might have against the creditor.

-If you have received a letter of demand or a claim or proceeding has been commenced against you for an unpaid invoice or invoices, you may wish to contact our head office by telelphone on (02) 9233 4048 or send an email to us at email@example.com to make an appointment and arrange to meet with a Debt Collection Solicitor at our Sydney office or at one of our branch offices.
-To view a complete list of our branch offices, please peruse our "locations' tab above.
+If you have received a letter of demand or a claim or proceeding has been commenced against you for an unpaid invoice or invoices, you may wish to contact our firm by telelphone on (02) 9233 4048 or send an email to us at email@example.com to make an appointment and arrange to meet with a Debt Collection Solicitor.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.